-Zephranie Buetow joined Senator Landrieu's office in March of 2012 and handles civil rights, second amendment, law enforcement, veterans and defense related issues.
+Zephranie Buetow joined Senator Landrieu's office in March of 2012 and handles the judiciary portfolio including civil rights, voting rights, court nominations and second amendment related issues.
 Zephranie earned B.A. in Speech Communications from the University of Illinois Urbana-Champaign.
 She also earned a M.S. in Communications from Illinois State University; a M.A. in Cultural and Educational Policy Studies from Loyola University Chicago School of Education; and a J.D. from Loyola University Chicago School of Law.

 Zephranie is veteran of the Illinois National Guard and a Chicago native.